Delivery Drivers Tax Deductions, Maximize Take-Home Income

-Mileage and vehicle related expenses are unarguably the top expense deductions for delivery drivers.
+Mileage and vehicle-related expenses are unarguably the top expense deductions for delivery drivers.

 Commonly Overlooked Expense Deductions for Delivery Drivers

-For example, expenses for items and services used specifically for work such as expenses for car maintenance (for those using the actual expense method), cost of phone supplies such as car mounts, etc. With that said, most items you purchase to use as part of your work are likely deductible.
-They are at least partially deductible if not completely tax deductible.
+For example, expenses for items and services used specifically for work such as car maintenance expenses (for those using the actual expense method), cost of phone supplies such as car mounts, etc. With that said, most items you purchase to use as part of your work are likely deductible.
+They are at least partially deductible if not completely tax-deductible.

 Self Employment Tax

-Read the following article for details about self employment tax, What is Self Employment Tax?
+Read the following article for details about self-employment tax, What is Self Employment Tax?